-Upon return from family or medical leave, the employee will be returned to the position they held immediately prior to the leave if the position is vacant.
+Upon return from family or medical leave, the employee will be returned to the position he or she held immediately prior to the leave if the position is vacant.
 If the position is not vacant, the employee will be placed in an equivalent position unless the employee would have been terminated during the statutory leave for a legitimate business reason.
-The employee, however, has no greater right to reinstatement or benefits than if they had been actively employed during the leave.
-If the employee exhausts their statutory leave before returning to work, return to work will be controlled by the City's other policies and practices.
+The employee, however, has no greater right to reinstatement or benefits than if he or she had been actively employed during the leave.
+If the employee exhausts his or her statutory leave before returning to work, return to work will be controlled by the City's other policies and practices.